 - DO NOT OVER MIX.
 This is the biggest mistake people make with muffin recipes.
 When you mix the batter together you're starting to create gluten strands — those gluten strands tighten up and create tough muffins with air trapped inside.
 For tender muffins gently fold the wet ingredients into the dry ingredients with slow, smooth strokes.
 Stop mixing as soon as there are no dry bits in the bowl and walk away.
 Don't worry about lumps, they'll bake out in the oven.

 - Your liquid ingredients need to be at room temperature before you add the butter.
-If your eggs and buttermilk are cold when you add the melted butter, the melted butter will firm up and incorporate unevenly.
+If the eggs and buttermilk are cold when you add the melted butter, the melted butter will firm up as you pour it in and incorporate unevenly.

-Siiiiiiiiiiigh.
-You can use Buttermilk powder.
-Mix it in with the dry ingredients and use 57 grams (¼ cup) warm water in place of the buttermilk.
+My favorite substitute for buttermilk is buttermilk powder.
+Mix 1 tablespoon in with the dry ingredients and use 57 grams warm whole milk or warm water in place of the buttermilk.
 America's Test Kitchen even approves of this swap (h/t to recipe tester Beth for this tip!).
 I tested this myself and it worked remarkably well, way better than I expected!
-I wouldn't say it's a perfect buttermilk substitute for every recipe, but I'll admit it does work just fine here.
+I wouldn't say it's a perfect buttermilk substitute for every recipe, but it does work just fine here.
+As a bonus: Buttermilk powder can last a long time in the fridge, much longer than fresh buttermilk.

 Poppyseeds have a hard outer shell which can be hard to digest if they don't soak before you bake them.
 By letting them soak for 30 minutes in the buttermilk, you soften the seeds and bring the buttermilk down to room temperature.
 This also infuses the buttermilk with poppyseed flavor.